Automatic Prometheus metrics discovery with Docker labels

 }

-The second stage overrides the discovered port when we define metrics.port:
+The second stage overrides the discovered port when the service defines metrics.port:

 // When metrics.port is set, override __address__.